geojoek/DeadBirdLab/README.md

 ## Shapefile Iterator ##

-To deal with multiple shapefiles, my initial thought was to just merge them all.
+To deal with multiple shapefiles, my initial thought was to just merge them all into a single feature layer / shapefile.
 Several folks on Stack Exchange, however, reported that creating a blank featureLayer, iterating through the list of shapefiles, and using the Append tool, made fora much faster script.